Allgemeine Geschäftsbedingungen des veranstalters

 Barbecuing is permitted on small barbecues.
 Barbecues may be prohibited for safety reasons in stormy or similar weather conditions.
 The stewards must be informed immediately if a fire breaks out, even if it was possible to extinguish the fire independently.
 To prevent accidents, the use of methylated spirits, petrol or other flammable liquids is prohibited.
 Only commercial charcoal lighters may be used in accordance with the operating instructions.
 The barbecue must never burn or burn out unattended.
 Tipping coal onto the grass to burn out is prohibited.

 During the event, waste must be disposed of in the bins and containers provided for this purpose at the waste collection points.
 For cleanliness, additional bin bags will be distributed free of charge by the stewards.
-Unclaimed objects, in particular waste and non-assignable returnable bottles, are disposed of by the promoter as part of the regular cleaning.
+Abandoned items, especially rubbish and unassigned deposit bottles, will be disposed of by the organiser as part of regular cleaning.

 Routes, systems and all facilities of the campsite must be kept clean and treated with care.
 This also applies to the toilets, showers and washrooms provided.
 For hygiene reasons, wastewater may be emptied only into drains provided for this purpose.
 Urinating outside of the toilets provided for this purpose is not permitted.
 The contamination of bodies of water is prohibited.
 Wanton damage to trees and groves in car parks, campsites and neighbouring woodland is prohibited and will be prosecuted as vandalism.

 23. Applicability of the German Youth Protection Act

 The German Youth Protection Act applies in all parking and camping areas.

 People staying on the enclosed camping grounds without authorisation will be reported for obtaining services by deception (§ 265a StGB) and for trespass (§ 123 StGB).